-The upshot of this is that if you want to get the fastest charging cables for the OnePlus 6T, you need to get them from OnePlus itself.
-That’s a bit of an extra effort, but it may be a small price to pay so you can have the phone ready to use for the day.
+The upshot of this is that if you want to get the fastest charging cables for your OnePlus Plus device, you need to get them from OnePlus itself.
+That’s a bit of an extra effort, but it may be a small price to pay for one of the best fast charging solutions on the market.

 For the rest of this feature, we will look at the fastest charging cables you can buy for all of the phones you can purchase aside from the OnePlus devices.
 Before we do that, however, let’s take a quick look at what it takes for a USB-based cable to offer fast charging features.

 Inside the fastest charging cables